-The Wayside Signals, Power & Communication Resiliency project will advance as a result of a grant awarded by the Federal Transit Administration (FTA), including funding through FTA’s Emergency Relief Program for resiliency projects in response to Superstorm Sandy.
+Construction work on the Signals & Communication Resilience project has been completed on the RVL, and is advancing on other commuter and light rail lines as a result of a grant awarded by the Federal Transit Administration (FTA), including funding through FTA’s Emergency Relief Program for resiliency projects in response to Superstorm Sandy.